Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-23.md

 7. A company has a MySQL database running on a single Amazon EC2 instance.
 The company now requires higher availability in the event of an outage. <br/> Which set of tasks would meet this requirement?
     - A. Add an Application Load Balancer in front of the EC2 instance
-    - B. Configure EC2 Auto Recovery to move the instance to another Availability Zone
+    - B. Configure EC2 Auto Recovery to move the instance to another Availability Zone [Auto Recovery restarts the same instance in case of hardware failure]
     - C. Migrate to Amazon RDS and enable Multi-AZ
-    - D. Enable termination protection for the EC2 instance to avoid outages
+    - D. Enable termination protection for the EC2 instance to avoid outages [ Prevents accidental deletion, but doesnt address availability]

     <details markdown=1><summary markdown="span">Answer</summary>